EVEREST BASE CAMP

 Trek responsibly with trained porters and guides

 Our team are committed to making sure your journey is a safe and memorable one.
-Each guest is paired with one porter (we have a 1 Porter 1 Trekker policy) to ensure a comfortable trek, and all of our guides receive medical and mountaineering training to make sure your experience is pleasant.
+Every two guests are paired with one porter (we have a 1 Porter 2 Trekker policy) to ensure a comfortable trek, and all of our guides receive medical and mountaineering training to make sure your experience is pleasant.
 We provide safety equipment and bring necessary medical supplies on each trip.

 Enjoy local and cultural experiences with our knowledgeable team